AyaanKhan1576/Task-Management-System-using-Red-Black-Trees/README.md

 # Task Management System using Red-Black Trees

 ## Overview
 This project implements a Task Management System using Red-Black Trees in C++.
 The system manages assignees and their tasks, supporting efficient insertion, deletion, and search operations.
-The code is contained in a single cpp file.

 ## Features
 - **Assignee Management:**